 It all started when…

 One of our designers was approached through an intermediary, outside of his duties within the UK’s Ministry of Defence, in order to seek a fresh set of eyes on a project where the right design had not yet emerged.
 The UK Government was looking to develop preliminary concept work for a new national livery, in the hope that it could be applied to an existing Royal Air Force Voyager aircraft stationed at RAF Brize Norton in Oxfordshire.
 The Voyager being considered for the livery (ZZ336) had been in its VIP fit since first used on official state business in the summer of 2016.
-The opportunity was turned down initially but our team was approached again and reconsidered - a choice which ultimately led to this…

 Design concepts for this project were submitted following a request from the UK Government.
-Our team worked independently of the Royal Air Force and UK Ministry of Defence to provide assistance when it was requested - this was a zero-cost charitable venture for the benefit of the UK.
+Our team worked independently of the Royal Air Force and UK Ministry of Defence to provide assistance when it was requested - this was a charitable venture for the benefit of the UK.

 Images by Lee Matthews, RAF Photographer.